If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 It is illegal and unethical to breed chickens for fighting purposes.
 The breeding of fighting chickens involves selective breeding and training, which can cause physical and psychological harm to the birds.

-If you are interested in keeping chickens as pets or for egg production, adopting them from a reputable source that does not condone animal cruelty is recommended.
+If you are interested in keeping chickens as pets or for egg production, it is advisable to adopt them from a reputable source that does not condone animal cruelty.

 How much does fighting chickens cost?

 Purchasing or selling chickens for fighting is illegal, so there is no established market price.
-However, if you are interested in purchasing chickens as pets or for egg production, they typically cost between $5 to $20 per bird.
+Chickens for pets or egg production usually range in price from $5 to $20 per bird.

 How to stay safe from the spurs of fighting chickens?